dotnet/sdk/documentation/project-docs/Localization.md

 ### Making changes
 The local dev build automatically generates updates to the xlf files that contain the translations.
 You can see the UpdateXlf task in the binlog to see that in action.

-When making string changes, update the resx, build, and check in all xlf file changes
+When making string changes, update the resx, build, and check in all xlf file changes.
+Developers should never need to update the xlf files directly and should always rely on the local build for updates to those files.
+This will leave the files in english initially and they will get translated eventually.

 For internal folks, see https://aka.ms/allaboutloc